yshen25/HLA_clustering/README.md

 # HLA_clustering
 > **Clustering HLA alleles based on binding groove structural similarity**

-The whole pipeline includes strucutre coarse graining, distance calculation, and hierarchical clustering.
+The whole pipeline includes structure coarse graining, distance calculation, and hierarchical clustering.
 Structures are first coarse grained that the residues are represented by the center-of-mass of the sidechains.
 Then the pairwise distances are calculated using distance metric.
 Finally, alleles are hierarchically clustered into supertypes.

-## Pre-requisits
+## Prerequisites
 1. [Python](https://www.python.org/) = 3.8.X

     Other Python versions may also work, but are not tested